pushpakrk/Sales-Insights/README.md

 ## Steps taken while creating this project.
 1. Data Analysis using SQL.

-  A. Import Data to MySQL workbench.
+2. Import Data to MySQL workbench.

-  B. Simple analysis of data by looking into different tables and reflecting garbage values.
+3. Simple analysis of data by looking into different tables and reflecting garbage values.

-  C. Primary analysis of data base by running different SQL statements.
+4. Primary analysis of data base by running different SQL statements.

-2.Data Cleaning and ETL (extract transform load).
+5. Data Cleaning and ETL (extract transform load).

-  A. Connect MySQL with the PowerBI dektop.
+6. Connect MySQL with the PowerBI dektop.

-  B. Load the data into the PowerBI desktop.
+7. Load the data into the PowerBI desktop.

-3. Build a Dashboard or a Report.
+8. Build a Dashboard or a Report.

-4. Publishing the Report.
+9. Publish the Report.